-The Epiphone Coronet is one of the companies first original solid body electric guitars.
+The Coronet is one of Epiphone’s first original solid body electric guitars.
 It was first introduced in 1958 and was a very popular instrument.
-The new and latest reissue brings back many of the original features like the double cutaway and P-90 pick up.
+The new and latest reissue brings back many of the original features!
+Things like the double cutaway and P-90 pick up.
 This guitar is a rock and roll machine and is vintage in almost every way.

 Let’s take a look at some key features.